 Bala Cynwyd School For Young Children is committed to providing support throughout all the stages of your child’s early development.
-As part of that commitment, we have worked diligently to earn and maintain NAEYC Accreditation and licensing from the Pennsylvania Department of Education and the Department of Human Services.
+As part of that commitment, we have worked diligently to earn and maintain NAEYC Accreditation.

 Every child deserves access to high-quality early learning experiences.
 NAEYC (National Association for the Education of Young Children) has set 10 standards for early childhood programs that can help families make the right choice when they are looking for a child care center, preschool, or kindergarten.
 The standards and criteria are also the foundation of the NAEYC Accreditation system for early childhood programs.
 To earn accreditation, programs must meet all 10 of the following standards: